 We Don’t Recommend the Following Storage Containers

 However, we have had Sterilite™ containers shatter.
-Twice actually, once I dropped one on the bottom corner of the container, and the second broke into large jagged pieces when I set it down.
-Most likely because sunlight broke down the plastic.
+Twice, I dropped one on the bottom corner of the container, and the second broke into large jagged pieces when I set it down, most likely because sunlight broke down the plastic.

 Another reason is the opaqueness.

 Rubbermaid™ containers are a bit better.
-They won't shatter, but they will bend, and if hit hard enough, the cover will come off.
-We use Rubbermaid™ containers when we mix soil in small batches or add water to the soil for soil blocking.
+They won’t shatter, but they will bend, and if hit hard enough, the cover will come off.
+We use Rubbermaid™ containers to mix soil in small batches or add water for soil blocking.

 The bottom of these containers is smoother, allowing the soil to mix better and easier to clean out if the soil is wet.

 I have also dropped a Rubbermaid™ container, and the lid didn’t stay on.
 The handles on Heavy-duty totes are more pronounced and harder to slip out of your fingers if you knock the container against something.

 Even though it’s possible to dump a bag of soil into a tote and not make a mess, why chance it?